 Think about addiction as a large boulder at the top of a hill: It is much easier to stop the boulder from hitting the bottom if you catch it right when it starts to roll.
 After it’s built some momentum, however, there just isn’t much you can do.

-Generally, it is possible for an addict to stop the spin cycle of addiction in stage one and even during the ritualistic behaviors of stage two.
+Generally, it is possible for an addict to stop the spin cycle of addiction in stage one and even during the fantasy and ritualistic behaviors of stages two and three.
 But doing so becomes progressively more difficult.
 The deeper into the cycle the addict goes, the more likely the addict is to actually engage in the addiction.